 5. Questions and concepts about matter inspire experiments, which in turn lead to new ideas.
 This interplay leads to the evolution of a new language known as chemistry.
 Most people are indifferent or antagonistic towards chemistry because it is a foreign language to them.
 And languages are difficult to acquire past a certain age.
 Yet introduce it too early and chemistry becomes next to impossible to learn because of the abstractions and mathematics required.
 For those of us who caught on at just the right time in adolescence, we’re lucky to walk on Atkins’ bridge, linking our senses to that imagined world of atoms and molecules.
 As I write this, compounds from the parsley that I picked from the garden and handed to my wife linger on my fingers.
 The sensual experience is rich in itself, but it’s even more meaningful if I could relate the volatility to molecular size, which through the kinetic molecular theory affects the speed at which the smells reach my nasal receptors.
 What happens in the nose, a response elicited by intermolecular bonds with various receptors, is again chemistry.

-7. Understanding chemistry adds to my realization of how special life and human beings are.
-On the other hand, fragmented knowledge of the science can lead to disillusioned and nonsensical statements like this one from the 2001 movie Heartbreakers:
+7. Understanding chemistry adds to my realisation of how special life and human beings are.
+On the other hand, fragmented knowledge of the science can lead to disillusioned and silly statements like this one from the 2001 movie Heartbreakers:

 For starters, hormones are also chemical compounds, which do play some role in erotic love.
 But no one has any clue of all the mechanisms involved.
 We know remarkably little about the inner workings of the brain.
-And what both the public and specialized scientists also forget is that new interactions emerge at every level of the organization of matter.
+And what many forget is that new interactions emerge at every level of the organisation of matter.
 Chemical bonding in all its forms respects the laws of physics.
 But from studying physics alone, one would never have imagined the three dimensional discrimination our enzymes have for chiral molecules (nonsuperimposable mirror images, like a left and right- handed gloves).
 You cannot make a banana in the lab even if you have the complete analytical breakdown of every compound in there.
-Some of the fruit’s properties emerge from its biology—its cellular structure and tissue behavior, some of which is still active after it’s been picked.
+Some of the fruit’s properties emerge from its biology—its cellular structure and tissue behaviour, some of which is still active after it’s been picked.
 Similarly, as the chemistry and the assemblies of neurons in the brain constantly respond to genetics and to interactions with our physical and social environment, new properties emerge.
 For now and a long time to come, serious novelists, humanists and some everyday people will have a lot more to say about love than chemistry.